Diffusion World Model: Future Modeling Beyond Step-by-Step Rollout for Offline Reinforcement Learning: Introduction

 \section{Introduction}

-Reinforcement learning (RL) algorithms can be broadly classified into two classes: model-based (MB) and model-free (MF) algorithms.
-The foundation of MB algorithms is a predictive model of environment feedback, often referred to as a \emph{world model}~\cite{ha2018world}.
-World models serve as simulators of real environments, and policies can be derived from them through action searching~\cite{schrittwieser2020mastering, ye2021mastering}, policy optimization within such simulators~\cite{sutton1991dyna, dean2020sample, feinberg2018model, hafner2019dream}, or a combination of both~\cite{hansen2022temporal, hansen2023td, chitnis2023iql}.
+World models are foundational blocks of AI systems to perform planning and reasoning~\cite{ha2018world}.
+They serve as simulators of real environments that predict the future outcome of certain actions will produce, and policies can be derived from them.
+Representative example usages of them in model-based reinforcement learning (MBRL) include action searching~\cite{schrittwieser2020mastering, ye2021mastering}, policy optimization within such simulators~\cite{dean2020sample, feinberg2018model, hafner2019dream, sutton1991dyna}, or a combination of both~\cite{chitnis2023iql, hansen2023td, hansen2022temporal}.

-The prediction accuracy of world models is critical to the performance of MB approaches.
-In practice, due to inevitable modeling error, MB methods typically exhibit worse performance compared with their MF counterparts, which directly learn a policy from interacting with the true environment.
-Nonetheless, MB methods come with an advantage of sample efficiency~\cite{deisenroth2013survey, dean2020sample}.
-They usually achieve decent performance with much fewer environment interactions, thus more suitable for dealing with practical real-world problems.
-This highlights one of the most fundamental problems in the area of model-based RL: \emph{how can we effectively reduce the world modeling error?}

-Traditional world models are one-step dynamics models predicting reward and next state based on the current state and action~\cite{kaiser2019model, janner2019trust, yu2020mopo, kidambi2020morel, hansen2022modem, hafner2019dream, hafner2020mastering, hafner2023mastering}.
-When planning for multiple steps into the future, these models are recursively invoked, leading to a rapid accumulation of errors and unreliable predictions for long-horizon rollouts.
-Figure~\ref{fig:compounding_error_comparison} plots the performance of an MB approach with one-step dynamics model.
+The prediction accuracy of a world model is critical to the final performance of model-based RL approaches.
+Traditional MB methods builds a one-step dynamics model $p_{\text{one}}(s_{t+1}, r_t | s_t, a_t)$ that predicts reward $r_t$ and next state $s_{t+1}$ based on the current state $s_t$ and the current action $a_t$~\cite{hafner2019dream, hafner2020mastering, hafner2023mastering, hansen2022modem, janner2019trust, kaiser2019model, kidambi2020morel, yu2020mopo}.
+When planning for multiple steps into the future, $p_\text{one}$ is recursively invoked, leading to a rapid accumulation of errors and unreliable predictions for long-horizon rollouts.
+Figure~\ref{fig:compounding_error_comparison} plots the performance of an MB approach with a one-step dynamics model.
 The return quickly collapses as the rollout length increases, highlighting the issue of \emph{compounding errors} for such models~\cite{asadi2019combating, lambert2022investigating, xiao2019learning}.
-Recently, there has been growing interest of utilizing sequence modeling techniques to solve decision making problems, as seen in various studies~\cite{chen2021decision, janner2021offline, janner2022planning, zheng2022online, ajay2022conditional, micheli2022transformers, robine2023transformer, zheng2023guided}.
-This raises an intriguing question that our paper seeks to answer:

-{ \emph{Can sequence modeling tools effectively reduce the error in long-horizon prediction and improve the performance of MBRL algorithms?}}